 Annals of Human Genetics

 The Annals of Human Genetics is an international journal publishing rigorously peer-reviewed research.
-The principal aim of the Annals is to increase understanding of the biology of human variation, both in disease and in health.
+The principal aim of the Annals is to increase understanding of the causes and consequences of human genetic variation, particularly in relation to health, disease and evolution.
 In recent years it has become apparent that the study of population genetics is extremely relevant to molecular pathology.
 The interaction of these fields can greatly increase our understanding of the generation and maintenance of variation in the human genome.

 The major topics covered in the Annals include:-